|

 aim of bringing western tribes into commercial and political alignment with the United

+States had been impossible to achieve.
 The Missouri Historical Society's Lewis & Clark: The National Bicentennial Exhibition

 follows the Corps of Discovery from the banks of the Mississippi and Missouri Rivers

+through the human geography of western North America.
 Today, the journals of Lewis and Clark provide a priceless glimpse into a world few

 of us can imagine.
 Theirs was a journey into new cultural and mental landscapes as well